 The part 2 date issue has improved over time, as a result of various updates and improvements to the data extract.
 For example, in 2022 around 15% of approved normal rules applications were missing their part 2 application received date.
-This compares to around 4% in 2023, and 1% in 2024.
+This compares to around 4% in 2023, 1% in 2024 and 1% in 2025 up to the end of March 2025.
 This means that the earlier part 2 data is most impacted by this issue, whereas more recent data is much more complete.
 Quality assurance work will continue in this area.